-Texas Laparoscopic Consultants offers advanced procedures to treat painful hernias.
+Texas Laparoscopic Consultants, a partner of Nobilis Health, offers advanced procedures to treat painful hernias.
 Surgery is often necessary to alleviate hernias, and we are able to offer a laparoscopic option that safely treats hernias effectively with faster recovery and less visible scarring.

 What is a Hernia?

 A hernia occurs when an organ or part of tissue pushes through the muscle, usually abdominal muscle.
 This happens when the muscle is weakened and it often results in a visible bulge.
 Hernias can occur in various places in the body, but are most common in the groin and abdomen.
 If left untreated, a hernia can cause increasing pain and discomfort; it can also become “strangulated” which can have life threatening results.

 What causes a Hernia?

 - Heavy strain on the abdominal wall

 - A surgical incision near the hernia site

 - Some hernias are present at birth.

 Medication can help ease symptoms, but there is no medicinal way to cure or repair a hernia.
 Surgical treatment, however, has proven a safe and effective hernia treatment.
 Hernias typically get worse without treatment, and if they become “strangulated” will require emergency surgery and can cause serious medical complications.